Horcrux Redux, Yet Again:

 I doubted that Harry (or the snake) had protective curses on them, either.
 If Harry is the 6th Horcrux, he wasn’t intended to be, so there will be no additional magical protections of any kind on that one.
 And even if Albus’s suggestion that BabyMort used Frank Bryce’s murder to create his last Horcrux and it is the snake, Pettigrew still needed to milk that snake’s venom daily to make BabyMort’s formula to keep him alive for the rest of the year.
 So, no contact curses there, either, thank you.

 And if the Locket we saw briefly at #12 was the real Horcrux, it was passed from hand to hand among the whole group with no ill effects.
 No one could open it, (So?
 It was Slytherin’s locket.
 Hiss “Open, sez me” at it in Parseltongue like the Chamber.
 Duh!) but no one was harmed by it.
 At least not by casual contact with it.
-Not until those handling it knew it was a Horcrux.
+Or at least not until those handling it knew it was a Horcrux.
 I rather think Rowling “overwrote” that particular complication in DHs.
 The malevolence of the Locket could have waited until Harry got it open.
 Then it would have at least come as a nasty surprise.
 (And reminded us all that it really wasn’t a “tame” Locket...)

 And we really have no idea regarding the Cup.